Find code changes and other history with CodeLens

 Code element-level indicators let you see who changed your code and what changes they made.
 Code element-level indicators are available for C# and Visual Basic code.

-You can also view change history when you use Team Foundation Version Control (TFVC) in Azure DevOps Services.
+You can also view change history when you use TFVC or Azure DevOps Services:

-The default time period is the last 12 months.
+The default time period is the last 12 months (one year).

 File-level indicators